All-optical quantum computing using cubic phase gates: Hybrid Decomposition Scheme for optical non-Gaussian Gates

 with $\alpha = 6r\cos(s)\sin^2(s)$ and $\beta = 2r\cos^3(s)$ using a total of three single-mode cubic phase gates and three beam splitters.
 Continuing with the result of Eq.~\eqref{decomp1} we directly obtain

 Note that the last term of Eq.~\eqref{decomp1} can be omitted in the above calculation.
-Hence we get a kind of CV Toffoli gate at the expense of four single-mode cubic phase gates and nine beam splitters.
-In comparison to existing exact decomposition schemes \cite{Aed} this not only reduces the number of (especially single-mode cubic phase) gates, but it also works using only simple beam splitters instead of the experimentally more challenging quadratic QND gates that involve additional squeezing operations.
-A CV Toffoli gate $e^{i\beta\hat x_1 \hat x_2\hat p_3}$, analogous to a DV three-qubit Toffoli gate that applies a bit flip to the third, target qubit only when the two first, control qubits are both in the logical state $\left|1\right>$ (like a controlled controlled NOT gate), would shift the position of mode 3, $\hat x_3$, by an amount proportional to the product of the positions of modes 1 and 2, $\hat x_1 \hat x_2$.
-At the same time, the momenta of modes 1 and 2 are subject to shifts related with the products $\hat x_2 \hat p_3$ and $\hat x_1 \hat p_3$, respectively (similar to the effects on the control qubits when the DV controlled gates are written in the conjugate, Hadamard-transformed, Pauli-$X$ bases).
-Thus, up to a Fourier gate on mode 3, our decomposition of $e^{i\beta\hat x_1 \hat x_2\hat x_3}$ gives a CV Toffoli gate.
+Hence we get a CV Toffoli gate at the expense of four single-mode cubic phase gates and nine beam splitters.
+In comparison to existing exact decomposition schemes \cite{Aed} this not only reduces the number of especially single-mode cubic phase gates, but it also works using only simple beam splitters instead of the experimentally more challenging quadratic QND gates that involve additional squeezing operations.
+Table~\ref{exactdecomptable} lists the number of elementary gates needed for the exact decompositions of \cite{Aed}.
+Note that the name CV Toffoli gate is usually assigned to the gate $e^{i\beta\hat x_1 \hat x_2\hat p_3}$ instead of the gate $e^{i\beta\hat x_1 \hat x_2\hat x_3}$ used in this paper.
+Analogous to a DV three-qubit Toffoli gate, which applies a bit flip to the third qubit only when the two first qubits are both in the logical state $\left|1\right>$, this commonly defined CV Toffoli gate shifts the position of mode 3, $\hat x_3$, by an amount proportional to the product of the positions of modes 1 and 2, $\hat x_1 \hat x_2$.
+However, both definitions only differ by a Fourier gate, which is easily implemented optically.